Angus King, Independent Senator, Claims 20 Minutes Are Missing From Donald Trump’s Ukraine Transcript

 “But the president of the Ukraine speaks English,” King added Tuesday.
 “If there was no translator that raises a question of what’s in the other 20 minutes of that discussion.”

-But as Newsweek noted, the president of Ukraine is not fluent in English, and though his skills in his non-native language have improved recently, a translator was likely still present on the call, which could account for the nearly 20 minutes King believes are missing from the White House account of the call.
+But as Newsweek noted, the president of Ukraine is not fluent in English, and though his skills in his non-native language have improved recently, a translator was likely still present on the call.

 Sen. Angus King says his staffers read aloud the transcript released by the WH of the conversation between Trump & Ukraine’s president and it lasted 10min.
 40sec. but the call lasted 30min.